This is a performance analysis and review article of the Sigma Art 105 F1.4.

 Distortion is threadbare, which remains slightly on the positive side because of the telephoto range, but it is not at a level that affects the photograph in absolute terms.

 The lateral chromatic aberrations is also well corrected at a level that is hard to believe for 105mm F1.4 specifications.

 (Left)Tangential direction, (Right)Sagittal direction

-In terms of lateral aberration, I have the impression that it is smaller and more corrected than the 85mm f/1.4.
+In terms of transverse aberrations, I have the impression that it is smaller and more corrected than the 85mm f/1.4.

 Spot Scale 0.3 (Standard)